Vitamin B6 for Cats

 When should a vet be called about B6 concerns?

 Call a veterinarian promptly if a cat stops eating, is losing weight, has repeated vomiting or diarrhea, or shows new wobbliness or unusual paw placement.
 Those signs can reflect medical problems that should not be managed with vitamins at home.
+Bring a full supplement inventory to the visit.

 How should owners decide whether Vitamin B6 for Cats is needed?